AED Device: Tips in Choosing The Best AED

 2. Battery Life & Maintenance

-AED battery lifespan varies by brand, typically lasting between 2 to 7 years.
+Battery and standby life varies by model (often 4–7 years); HeartSine’s Pad-Pak combines battery + pads into a single cartridge that simplifies replacement.
 Regularly checking the battery and replacing it before expiration is essential.
 Some models, like the HeartSine Samaritan PAD 350P, simplify maintenance by integrating the battery and electrode pads into a single Pad-Pak cartridge, ensuring both are replaced simultaneously.
 Selecting a low-maintenance AED with self-testing features (e.g., ZOLL AED 3) ensures the device remains ready for use without frequent manual checks.

 3. Cost & Ongoing Expenses